 Resources for American Expats

 As said above, it can be scary living in a new country.
-But there are many online resources and support groups that can help guide you through this transition, like ExpatExchange, Taxes for Expats, Expat Network’s Job Board and Transitions Abroad.
+But there are many online resources and support groups that can help guide you through this transition, like ExpatExchange, Taxes for Expats and Expat Network’s Job Board.

 Learning the language inside and out can be a huge help when deciding to live abroad.
 When you know the language fluently as well as the culture that goes with it, you are more confident in your ability to communicate with the locals.
 Check out BRIC Language Systems for an innovative way to learn Mandarin Chinese, Spanish and Brazilian Portuguese.